bosha/md-table-navigation.nvim/README.md

   select_on_navigate = false, -- Select cells when navigating
   select_whole_column = false, -- Select the entire cell (including leading/trailing spaces) when navigating
   filetypes = { "markdown" }, -- Filetypes to enable the plugin for
-  keybindings = {
+  inside_cell_pattern = "ic", -- Text object pattern for selecting inside a cell (excluding spaces) around_cell_pattern = "ac", -- Text object pattern for selecting around a cell (including spaces) keybindings = {
-    n_move_forward = "<Tab>", -- Normal mode keybinding to move forward n_move_backward = "<S-Tab>", -- Normal mode keybinding to move backward i_move_forward = "<Tab>", -- Insert mode keybinding to move forward i_move_backward = "<S-Tab>", -- Insert mode keybinding to move backward },
+    n_move_forward = "<Tab>", -- Normal mode keybinding to move forward n_move_backward = "<S-Tab>", -- Normal mode keybinding to move backward i_move_forward = "<Tab>", -- Insert mode keybinding to move forward i_move_backward = "<S-Tab>", -- Insert mode keybinding to move backward n_jump_to_cell_start = "[c", -- Normal mode keybinding to jump to the beginning of the current cell n_jump_to_cell_end = "]c", -- Normal mode keybinding to jump to the end of the current cell },
 })
 ```